Vladimir Dmitrievich Nabokov: Career

 From 1904 until 1917 he was the editor of the liberal newspaper Rech ("The Speech").

 A prominent member of the Constitutional Democratic Party (CD, the "Kadets"), Nabokov was elected to Russia's parliament, the First Duma.
 He was regarded as the most outspoken defender of Jewish rights in the Russian Empire, continuing in a family tradition that had been led by his own father, Dmitry Nabokov, who as Justice Minister under Tsar Alexander II successfully opposed anti-semitic measures being passed in the government.
 He was also a passionate opponent of the death penalty.
 He was identified with the party's "center" and in favor of working with left-wing parties during the First State Duma and again during Russia's second revolutionary period.

 In 1917, after the February Revolution, Nabokov helped draft the document for Grand Duke Michael's refusal of the throne.
 Nabokov was made secretary to the Provisional Government; however, he was forced to leave St. Petersburg in December 1917 after the Provisional Government was overthrown by the Bolshevik revolution.
 In 1918 he served as minister of justice in the Crimean Regional Government, where he and his family had taken refuge.
 In 1919 the Nabokovs fled to England and later settled in Berlin.

-From 1920 until his death, Nabokov was the editor of the Russian émigré newspaper Rul ("The Rudder"), which continued to advocate a pro-Western democratic government in Russia.
+From 1920 until his death, Nabokov was the editor of the Russian émigré newspaper Rul‘ ("The Rudder"), which continued to advocate a pro-Western democratic government in Russia.

 Death

 Nabokov attended a CD political conference in Berlin on 28 March 1922.
 During the proceedings, Pyotr Shabelsky-Bork and Sergey Taboritsky approached the stage singing the Tsarist national anthem and then opened fire on liberal politician and publisher Pavel Milyukov.
-In response, Nabokov jumped off the stage and wrestled the gunman down to the floor.
-Taboritsky then shot Nabokov twice, killing him instantly.
+In response, Nabokov jumped off the stage and wrestled Shabelsky-Bork down to the floor.
+Taboritsky then shot Nabokov three times at point-blank range, killing him instantly.
 The assailants failed even to wound their intended target Milyukov.

 The assassins were subsequently convicted of the murder and sentenced to a 14-year prison term, but served only a fraction.
-The German judicial system was more lenient with right-wing criminals than with their leftist counterparts.
 Upon his release, Shabelsky-Bork befriended Alfred Rosenberg, the notorious Nazi ideologue.

 Nabokov is buried at the Berlin-Tegel Russian Orthodox Cemetery.